bilal77511/custom-models-in-cursor-IDE/README.md

 # Using Custom Models in Cursor IDE

 ## Prerequisites
-- **API Endpoint**: You'll need the endpoint (base URL) and an API key for the model you intend to use.
+- **API Endpoint**: You'll need the endpoint (base URL) and an API key for the model you intend to use.Any service compatible with OpenAI’s API can be integrated.
 For Groq, the endpoint is:
   ```
   https://api.groq.com/openai/v1
   ```